theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 ![WHERE Clause Subquery](/img/content/table/table_where_sub-select.png){:class="img-responsive"}

-### WHERE Clause Restrictions

-{: .box-note }
-**Note:**
-When using table joins, restricting the right table of a LEFT OUTER JOIN is only possible starting from SAP Release 7.40, SP05. <br>

-If your SAP System is older than Release 7.40, SP05, the following error appears:
-*RFC_ERROR_SYSTEM_FAILURE - Illegal access to the right table of a LEFT OUTER JOIN.

 ### WHERE Clause Editor

 The WHERE clause editor offers a toolkit for those who are not familiar with the syntax of the WHERE clause.<br>